ttb-hcmut/bkhack/README.md

 Assume you've successfully entered nix shell

-> After this, if you have never run opam initialization, you must run at least once, with `opam init` (courtesy of Khang)
+> After this, if you have never run opam initialization, you must run at least once, with `opam init`

 Prepare